Eschatologue/CM_wiki/docs/gameplay/phb/combat.md

 ## Making an Attack

-When you take the **:rsc-a: Attack**{ .rsc } action, you make an attack.
+When you take the **:rsc-a: Attack**{.rsc} action, you make an attack.
 Some other actions, Bonus Actions, and Reactions also let you make an attack.
 Whether you strike with a Melee weapon, fire a Ranged weapon, or make an attack roll as part of a spell, an attack has the following structure:

 1. **Choose a Target.** Pick a target within your attack's range: a creature, an object, or a location.
 2. **Determine Modifiers.** The DM determines whether the target has Cover (see the next section) and whether you have **:d20-adv: Advantage**{.d20} or **:d20-dis: Disadvantage**{.d20} against the target.
 In addition, spells, special abilities, and other effects can apply penalties or bonuses to your attack roll.